PaNOSC-ViNYL/ase/doc/overview.rst

 Trajectories
 ------------

-Molecular trajectories are useful for storing result from molecular dynamics runs, structure optimization runs or the configurations along a minimum energy path from reactant to product.
+Molecular trajectories are useful for storing results from molecular dynamics runs, structure optimization runs or the configurations along a minimum energy path from reactant to product.